Skip to main content

 Recommended

-Moon Phase Charging: Charge Rhodonite under the full moon to amplify its emotional healing and forgiveness properties.
-The full moon's energy supports release and completion, making it the ideal time to cleanse Rhodonite of absorbed emotional energy.
-The waning moon phase is particularly potent for programming Rhodonite to help release old resentments and emotional attachments.
+Moon Phase Charging: Charge Rhodonite under the full moon to boost its emotional healing and forgiveness properties.
+The full moon's energy supports release and completion, which is a natural fit for clearing Rhodonite of absorbed emotional energy.
+The waning moon phase works especially well for programming Rhodonite to help you let go of old resentments and emotional attachments.

 Avoid the following: